 Annuity contracts offer numerous options to receive your accumulated funds as retirement income.
 Most of these options can be for a specific time period and options can provide you with income for your lifetime or your beneficiary’s lifetime.
 By understanding how these income options work and what available income can be derived from your annuity will allow you to blend your retirement income.

-One option rarely used is the interest only option.
-At any time you can withdraw the earned interest on a monthly basis.
+One option rarely used is the interest-only option.
+At any time you can withdraw the earned interest every month.
 This allows for your account value to remain the same each month as you withdraw the monthly interest.
 As an example if your account value was $100,000 and the interest paid was 5%, you could withdraw a monthly interest check of $416 without invasion of principal.
-The value to this option is deferring any permanent decision until a later time period.
-The interest income option is cancellable at any time so total control is maintained.
+The benefit to this option is deferring any permanent decision until a later period.
+The interest income option is cancellable at any time, so total control is maintained.

 By using the contractual guarantees in an annuity many options for income exist.
 These options can be customized to accomplish almost anything in almost any situation.